linode/docs/docs/applications/containers/kubernetes/using-octant-with-kubernetes-a-tutorial/index.md

 ## What is Octant?

 Octant is a web application that talks to your Kubernetes clusters and provides an easy-to-read dashboard for the objects in your clusters.
-A marquee feature of Octant is its abililty to show your objects and their relations in a graph format:
+A marquee feature of Octant is its ability to show your objects and their relations in a graph format:

 ![Octant Resource Viewer Graph Example](octant-resource-viewer-graph-intro-example.png)

 Octant aims to be developer-centric.
 It is designed to help application developers (who may not be familiar with Kubernetes) better understand how their applications are deployed and troubleshoot issues when they arise.

-### In this Guide
+### In This Guide

 This guide will explore a few ways to use Octant with some example software deployments: